kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 ### Non-Goals

-- Take aware responsibility to crate pods from controllers.
+- Take away responsibility to create pods from controllers.
 - Bring fairness or multiple workload queues in kube-scheduler.
 Kueue and Volcano.sh will continue to provide this.
-- Map all the declarative state and habviors into `Workload` object.
+- Map all the declarative state and behaviors into `Workload` object.
 It is focused only on scheduling-related parts.

 The following are non-goals for this KEP but will probably soon appear to be goals for follow-up KEPs: